Access Free Vermont Criminal & Arrest Records

 However, this does not apply to Vermont which means that citizens can choose to either visit or call sheriff’s offices to find daily arrests.

-This table below provides a list of all 14 sheriff’s offices.
+The table below provides a list of all 14 sheriff’s offices.
 All links are denoted with a (*) which means that they don’t point to a search tool but only contact information that can be used to find out someone’s charges in jail.

 County Inmate Search Tool or Contact Page County Jail or Sheriff’s Office Phone Number Shows Mugshots?